Bloomsburg Fair returns after a year off

 This year, fairgoers can take part in an apple pie contest, homemade chocolate cake contest, and even see the largest pumpkin and Christmas tree displays.

-You can find all-day ride passes online for $15 or $17 at the door.
+You can find all-day ride passes Monday through Friday for $17 at the door.

 You can also watch the youth involved in 4H and FFA programs, show the livestock they’ve been raising for months to get ready for the Bloomsburg Fair.